markmoxon/elite-universe-editor/README.md

 will produce a file called `elite-universe-editor-bbc.ssd` in the [`universe-editor-disks`](universe-editor-disks) folder that contains the BBC version of the Universe Editor, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

+Note that the Windows build will terminate with an error after the BBC disc image is created.
+This is because the Commodore 64 build only works on Mac and Linux.

 ### Mac and Linux

 The build process uses a standard GNU `Makefile`, so you just need to install `make` if your system doesn't already have it.
 If BeebAsm or Python are not on your path, then you can either fix this, or you can edit the `Makefile` and change the `BEEBASM` and `PYTHON` variables in the first two lines to point to their locations.
 You also need to change directory to the repository folder (i.e. the same folder as `Makefile`).